Ahsoka Review: An Exciting Yet Regressive Addition To The Star Wars Canon

 1) All of the characters were dynamite

 a.
 Well, all except one (and we’ll get to her).
 Ahsoka was the first Star Wars series to develop interesting and fun characters from top to bottom for the show.
 This includes the heroes (Sabine Wren, Ezra, Hera Syndulla, Huyang) and the villains (Morgan Elsbeth, Baylon Skoll, Shin Hati, and, of course, Thrawn).
-Yes, I’m leaving out a key character: we’re saving that for the list of bad things.
-However, I was pleasantly surprised by how vested I was in pretty much all the show's characters, as they were fun to watch and acted very well.
+Yes, I’m leaving out an essential character: we’re saving that for the list of bad things.
+However, I was pleasantly surprised by how vested I was in all the show's characters, as they were fun to watch and acted very well.

 2) New takes on jedi battles